k-vaughn/NTCIP-8008/docs/general.md

 ## Scope {.body}

-This document specifies the process used to produce open-source projects within the field of Intelligent Transportation Systems (ITS).
+This document specifies the process used to produce open-source documents within the field of Intelligent Transportation Systems (ITS).

 The process follows general practices within the larger open-source community;